 Originally asked to assist a local NGO with its first clean water project, PWAP assisted with filtration projects and WASH education curricula in two communities of El Salvador: El Cortez and San Francisco.
-With BioSand filters functioning in five homes of El Cortez and a large-scale industrial filter system (SkyHydrant) at the local school in San Francisco, we have improved access to clean water for over 300 people.
-Additionally, we have distributed materials on maintenance, function, and creation to keep the communities informed about all aspects of the technologies in place.
+With BioSand filters functioning in five homes of El Cortez and a large-scale industrial filter system (SkyHydrant) at the local school in San Francisco, the Pure Water Access Project improved access to clean water for over 300 people.
+Additionally, the group distributed materials on maintenance, function, and creation to keep the communities informed about all aspects of the technologies in place.

-The NGO with which we partnered will continue to remain a presence in the community ensuring a sustainable solution, and the schoolchildren and over 75 families continue to have a sustainable clean water source.
+The NGO with which we partnered continues to remain a presence in the community ensuring a sustainable solution, and the schoolchildren and over 75 families continue to have a sustainable clean water source.